The piece de resistance for your every day, never-lets-you-down, basic-done-better recipe needs: how to make the absolute BEST Baked Chicken Breast!

 Baked chicken, however, eluded me.
 I missed the juiciness and roasted nuances that I enjoyed from other baked meats.

-While bone-in chicken is easy to keep from drying out, boneless can be another story.
+While bone-in chicken is easy to keep from drying out (see my Baked Bone In Chicken Breast for a scrumptious recipe) unless we’re talking about Bacon Wrapped Chicken Breast, boneless can be another story.

 And so our juicy journey begins!